SimpleDataLabsInc/prophecy-docs/docs/concepts/copilot/enable-data-copilot.md

 :::note

-Prophecy also supports running Data Copilot from a locally hosted private model.
-Additionally, you can configure Prophecy Data Copilot to use custom LLM endpoints provided by AWS Bedrock, Google Vertex AI, and Databricks Model Serving.
+Prophecy also supports running Data Copilot from a locally hosted private models such as Llama or Mistral.
+Additionally, you can configure Prophecy Data Copilot to use custom LLM endpoints provided by Anthropic, AWS Bedrock, Google Vertex AI, and Databricks Model Serving.

 :::